Lavender Garden Cameron Highlands

 Strawberries At Lavender Farm In Cameron Highlands

 It costs RM10 per 200g of strawberries you pick.
-The lady at the counter told us to pick 15 to 20 strawberries.
+The lady at the counter told us to pick 15 to 20 strawberries to reach that weight.

-We ended up picking more than that (because it was fun) but the total was below our expectations.
+We ended up picking more than that (because it was fun) but the total cost was still below our expectations.

 7. Have Fun Taking Photos With Their 3D Mural Art